 Best Egg is well suited for borrowers with good credit scores and high annual incomes.
 Best Egg offers loan amounts up to $35,000 and low APRs to borrowers with six-figure incomes and good credit histories.
-Through this lender, you can borrow between $2,000 to $35,000 with rates from 5.99% to 29.99 and terms of three or five years.
+Through this online lending platform, you can borrow between $2,000 to $35,000 with rates from 5.99% to 29.99% and terms of three or five years.

 - Review: Should You Apply?

 - How Does Best Egg Compare to Other Lenders?

 Best Egg Personal Loan Review: Should You Apply?

 A personal loan from Best Egg is a good option for creditworthy borrowers and for those who need money quickly.
 Through Best Egg, you can borrow between $2,000 to $35,000 with rates between 5.99% and 29.99%.
 Loans come with terms of three or five years, but as there are no prepayment penalties, you can pay off your loan more quickly if you wish.